jndiogo/sibila/docs/models/setup_format.md

 ## What are chat templates?

-Because these models were fine-tuned for chat or instruct interaction, they use a chat template, which is just a Jinja2 template that converts a list of messages into a text prompt, which should follow the format that the model was trained on.
+Because these models were fine-tuned for chat or instruct interaction, they use a chat template, which is a Jinja template that converts a list of messages into a text prompt.
+This template must follow the original format that the model was trained on - this is very important or you won't get good results.

 Chat template definitions are Jinja templates like the following one, which is in ChatML format: